fkooman/php-cert-parser/README.md

 * `toPem()` - get the certificate as PEM
 * `toBase64()` - get the base64 encoded DER certificate (PEM without headers on
   one line)
+* `isIssuedBy()` - check wheter the current certificate is issued by the provided certificate.
+WEAK comparison only by comparing DNs, not by verifying signatures

 # License
 Licensed under the Apache License, Version 2.0;